Updated: August 2024

 Stock days = (Stock/Cost of sales) x 365

-The slight problem here is that companies include different expenses in their cost of sales figures or sometimes don’t disclose it.
+The slight problem here is that companies include different expenses in their cost of sales figures or sometimes don’t disclose them.
 In this case, turnover can be substituted for cost of sales.
-This is what I will do in the case of Tesco.

 One thing to bear in mind here is that calculations such as stock days will never be entirely accurate.
 That’s because we are comparing a number at one point in time (stock) with a number based on something throughout a year (cost of sales or turnover).
 The same points apply to debtor days and creditor days.